Overview

 What to Do if Results Aren’t Optimal

-If the R² Valid scatter plot shows a weak or inconsistent pattern, your model may not be effectively predicting depth.
+If the Real vs Predicted scatter plot shows a weak or inconsistent pattern, your model may not be effectively predicting depth.
 Try the following adjustments:

 Lower the classification threshold